RealOrangeOne/theorangeone.net/content/posts/opening-port-22.md

 With coursework requiring deployment onto this server now, access to SSH is essential (besides FTP, but who really wants to use that?).
 But, how to get SSH access to a server, without needing to use the terrible _RemoteApp_?

 ## SSH Reverse Tunnels
-SSH has the ability to create a reverse tunnel between 2 machines, by using a 3rd as a gateway.
+SSH has the ability to create a reverse tunnel between two machines, by using a 3rd as a gateway.
 Assuming the destination server has the ability to SSH out of its firewall, a separate SSH connection can use that connection as a tunnel to communicate.

 {{<mermaid caption="Network layout">}}
 graph LR